PLEASE NOTE 'Ludlow Dispenser T-Tak HD' is out of stock and not currently available for purchase on the site.

 Ludlow Dispenser T-Tak HD Double Coated Tissue Tape [Extended Liner]

-Please note Berry Plastics/Ludlow has discontinued the Dispenser T-Tak product and only limited stock now remains.
+Please note Berry Plastics/Ludlow has discontinued the Dispenser T-Tak product and no inventory now remains.
 For T-Tak without the hand-held dispenser please see Ludlow T-Tak HD which just comes in roll format.

 Ludlow Dispenser T-Tak HD Double Coated Tissue Tape (Extended Liner) on Hand-Held Dispenser has a reinforced tissue-supported carrier for demanding permanent applications (which provides support without adding bulk).
 Each roll comes on a convenient hand-held dispenser.
 The liner on the tape can be easily removed because it has a non-adhesive or dry edge on each side of the tape (there is 1/8 inch of liner overhang on each side of the tape so a 1 inch wide roll would become 3/4 inch width of adhesive tape once the liner is removed).
 Dispenser T-Tak HD offers excellent adhesion and shear strength.
 Has aggressive rubber-based adhesive; great for heavier paper-to-paper attachments - even for curved or uneven surfaces.
 Tissue carrier is laminated to a siliconized paper release liner.
 The release liner is printed with the words "TO EXPOSE ADHESIVE REMOVE LINER" which makes it ideal when the tape is put on items being sent to end users.